nicoduj/ImageClassification/README.md

  (targetDirectory)$ easy_install -U pip
  ```

-6. Issue the following commands to install TensorFlow and all the packages that TensorFlow requires into the active Virtualenv environment:
+6. Issue the following command to install TensorFlow and all the packages that TensorFlow requires into the active Virtualenv environment:

 ```bash
  (targetDirectory)$ pip3 install --upgrade tensorflow